 The Planning Act 2016 (PA) is the basis of Queensland's planning an development assessment legislation.
 The Act regulates development to:

-- manage the process by which development occurs
+manage the process by which development occurs

 manage the effect of development on the environment (including use of premises)

 ensure the coordination and integration of planning at the local, regional and state levels.

 Under the PA there are five types of development:

 information regarding assessable development, development application type and process.
-Advice, pre-lodgement meeting requests and advice can be found on the department's website.
+Advice, pre-lodgement meeting requests and advice can be found on the Queensland Planning System website.

 prepare and lodge or refer applications to the department.
 Visit MyDAS to

 prepare and lodge a development application on the department's website.